-In this tutorial we will show you how to install and configuration of phpPgAdmin on your CentOS 7 server.
-For those of you who didn’t know, PhpPgAdmin is a web application which is used to administer PostgreSQL databases.
+In this tutorial, we will show you how to install and configuration of phpPgAdmin on your CentOS 7 server.
+For those of you who didn’t know, PhpPgAdmin is a web application that is used to administer PostgreSQL databases.
 This project is an extension of PhpMyadmin and it was developed to ensure that all the features which are available to Mysql users are also available to PostgreSQL database users.
-It’s a very powerful open source tool which brings ease and flexibility to PostgreSQL lovers and currently it supports all the popular operating systems
+It’s a very powerful open-source tool which brings ease and flexibility to PostgreSQL lovers and currently it supports all the popular operating systems

 Install phpPgAdmin on CentOS 7

 Step 1.
 First, you need to enable the EPEL repository on your system.